 2. Social media monitoring + online reputation tracking

-a.
-Social Mention: Use it to understand the sentiment of social media buzz around your ecommerce business, and monitor multiple websites at one place, or find out which keywords people use.
-The statistics include sentiments, top keywords, top users, top hashtags, last mention and more.
+Social Mention: Use it to understand the sentiment of social media buzz around your eCommerce business, and monitor multiple websites in one place, or find out which keywords people use.
+The statistics include sentiments, top keywords, top users, top hashtags, last mention, and more.

-b.
-Brand Yourself: This ORM tool is used to control what people find when they Google your name, and offers a range of services from free do-it-yourself product, to managed services for both, individuals and businesses.
+Brand Yourself: This ORM tool is used to control what people find when they Google your name, and offers a range of services from free do-it-yourself products, to managed services for both, individuals and businesses.

 3. Social media post scheduling

-a.
-Buffer: With this tool you can schedule posts and interact with your audience across different social media accounts while tracking the performance and getting valuable analytics of the social media campaigns.
+Buffer: With this tool, you can schedule posts and interact with your audience across different social media accounts while tracking the performance and getting valuable analytics of the social media campaigns.

-b.
-IFTTT (If This Then That): A free web-based tool, IFTTT connects to all the apps or accounts that you use and with the help of simple conditional statements, called “applets”, it triggers upon changes made to other web services such as Gmail, Facebook, Instagram, and Pinterest.
-For instance: If: user tweets using “X” hashtag, then: email message.
+IFTTT (If This Then That): A free web-based tool, IFTTT connects to all the apps or accounts that you use, and with the help of simple conditional statements, called “applets”, it triggers upon changes made to other web services such as Gmail, Facebook, Instagram, and Pinterest.
+For instance: If: user tweets using the “X” hashtag, then: email message.

-c.
-Hootsuite: It helps you manage all social accounts at one place while scheduling all of your posts for the future.
+Hootsuite: It helps you manage all social accounts in one place while scheduling all of your posts for the future.

 4. Image/Video/Slideshow creation

-a.
-Canva: A highly remarkable platform, Canva helps you quickly edit and put together professional images for your blog, website and social media accounts, without having to hire a graphic designer.
+Canva: A highly remarkable platform, Canva helps you quickly edit and put together professional images for your blog, website, and social media accounts, without having to hire a graphic designer.

-b.
-Pixlr Editor: This is a web-based, lightweight and easily accessible tool, which provides free creation, editing, cropping, and design tools for digital photos and imagery, at par with professional design software.
+Pixlr Editor: This is a web-based, lightweight, and easily accessible tool, which provides free creation, editing, cropping, and design tools for digital photos and imagery, at par with professional design software.

-c.
-YouTube Video Editor: This is a video editing tool that offers a host of features such as combining of multiple clips, trimming a clip, customization of a clip with special effects, addition of sounds and publishing the same on the YouTube channel.
+YouTube Video Editor: This is a video editing tool that offers a host of features such as combining multiple clips, trimming a clip, customization of a clip with special effects, the addition of sounds, and publishing the same on YouTube channel.